OpenFactCheck: A Unified Framework for Factuality Evaluation of LLMs: Access and Deployment

 The web interface of \ofc provides a user-friendly platform that allows general users to interactively engage with the fact-checking functionalities.
 It is designed to accommodate both novice and expert users, facilitating easy access to the comprehensive evaluations involved in the assessment of LLM factuality.
 The web interfaces are organized into four distinct sections as illustrated in \figref{fig:dashboard}(a).

 In \responseevaluator page as shown in \figref{fig:dashboard} (b), users can click the drop\-down list to select from a range of pre-implemented \texttt{claim processor}, \texttt{retriever}, and \texttt{verifier}.
 Then, users can input text either written by human or generated by machine into the text box and click \textit{Check Factuality} to obtain the verification results.
 As the example demonstrated in the Figure, it includes two claims.

-The system collected 16 pieces of evidence, and one claims is supported and one claim is refuted, resulting the overall credibility of 50\% and judgement ``False'' for this whole input.
+The system collected sixteen pieces of evidence, and one claims is supported and one claim is refuted, resulting the overall credibility of 50\% and judgement ``False'' for this whole input.

 For both the \llmevaluator and \responseevaluator pages exhibited in \figref{fig:dashboard} (d), users first download either the question set \factqa or the claims/documents in \factbench.
 After being ready to upload the responses of the LLM that users aim to assess or the verification results of the fact-checkers to test, users type their details including name, email address and so on, and provide the option to opt in or out of leaderboard inclusion (see \figref{fig:dashboard} (d)).
 If users agree, their information and rank will be displayed on the leaderboard, otherwise invisible for others.